-The point is: Upon hearing those words, my sympathetic nervous system kicked in, adrenaline started flowing, and, in short, I felt my heart sink into my stomach.
+The point is: On hearing those words, my sympathetic nervous system kicked in, adrenaline started flowing, I felt my heart sink into my stomach.

 How can words do this?
-How can they perform this magic of altering one’s physiology in an instant, with no more force or matter than that involved with a few puffs of air and the fine machinery of one’s auditory faculties?
-This is the question I’d like to explore here, one whose difficulty lies especially in the phenomenon of mental causation.
-(Spoiler: I don’t have an answer; I think, instead, it’s a question best surveyed in order to map the depths and scope of its intractability, and the implications thereof.)
+How can they perform this magic of altering one’s physiology—of causing mental states, so to speak—in an instant, with no more force or matter than that involved with a few puffs of air and the fine machinery of one’s auditory faculties?
+This is the question I’d like to explore here.
+I don’t have an answer.
+I think, instead, the question’s benefit is in urging us to explore the depths and scope of its intractability.

 Had I not recognized the calling number, the words “your mother has just been hit by a car” might have had little effect on me.
 I might have thought—and strongly hoped—it a misdial.
 In other words, I’d need to believe that the words were indexed for me (“your mother” will index something different for you than it will for me, perhaps even if you are my sibling).
 Similarly, if I didn’t think it a misdial but the words had been uttered in a Donald Duck voice, I might not have initially taken them seriously.
 Some fuzzy shadow of that sinking feeling, close to what I feel when allowing myself to dwell too long on catastrophic thoughts, might occur in these cases due to simulating in my imagination what it would mean to take the words seriously.
 But the full effect would be nonexistent or delayed until I came to assign the effects-inducing meaning to the words.